WHP (AM)

-WHP (580 kHz) is a commercial AM radio station licensed to Harrisburg, Pennsylvania, serving the Harrisburg–Carlisle region of South Central Pennsylvania.
-It broadcasts a talk radio format and is owned by iHeartMedia, Inc. The studios are on Corporate Circle in Harrisburg.
-Weekdays begin with a local talk show hosted by R.J.
-Harris followed by nationally syndicated conservative talk shows from Sean Hannity, Glenn Beck, Jesse Kelly, Clay Travis & Buck Sexton and "Coast to Coast AM with George Noory."
+WHP (580 kHz) is a commercial radio station licensed to Harrisburg, Pennsylvania, serving the Harrisburg metropolitan area.
+It broadcasts a talk radio format, and is owned by iHeartMedia, Inc. The station's studios are on Corporate Circle in Harrisburg, off North Progress Avenue.

 WHP is powered at 5,000 watts, non-directional during the day.
-But to protect other stations on 580 AM from interference at night, it is uses a directional antenna with a six-tower array.
-The transmitter is on Tower Road near Interstate 81 in East Pennsboro Township near Enola, Pennsylvania.
-Programming is simulcast on FM translator 103.7 W279EC and on the HD2 digital subchannel of sister station 97.3 WRVV.
+To protect other stations on 580 AM from interference at night, it uses a directional antenna with a six-tower array.
+Its transmitter is on Tower Road near Interstate 81 in East Pennsboro Township.
+Programming is simulcast on 130-watt FM translator 103.7 W279EC and on the HD2 digital subchannel of sister station 97.3 WRVV.